abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/1-Data-Structures.md

 ## Arrays

-Arrays are stored **contiguously in memory**, which means that all elements of the array are stored next to each other in memory **(Sequence)**.
+Arrays are data structures that store lists of elements **(contiguously in adjacent memory locations)**, which means that all elements of the array are stored next to each other in memory **(Sequence)**.
 This is why we can access any element of an array in constant time, as long as we know the index of that element.

 - Contiguous vs Non-contiguous memory allocation